ayaan117/system-health-checker/README.md

 Overview

 The script continuously records system health metrics at adjustable intervals and writes each sample to structured log files.
-It’s designed to be simple, efficient, and easily extendable—ideal for learning how to monitor systems, automate tasks, or integrate performance monitoring into other Python-based tools.
+It’s designed to be simple, efficient, and easily extendable; ideal for learning how to monitor systems, automate tasks, or integrate performance monitoring into other Python-based tools.

 Features